Alf3rez/deej_encoder/README.md

 The design has in mind repairability, making easy to replace potenciometers, which are commonly wear out rapidly with frequent use.

+## Arduino code

+Note that you will need the Encoder library in order to properly use the encoder in this design, this one is "Encoder by Paul Stoffregen", right now in version 1.4.4.

+## 3D Models

+You'll find 4 .stl files ready to be printed, each one gives you the option to build a slide body for any Arduino with the same mounting as Leonardo's one and 5 potenciometers and 1 encoder, also if you prefer a mounted ready side with the holes or just blank for any other purpose.